Menu

 high tides

-This refers to a phenomenon in which the water surface rises due to the blowing of seawater due to strong winds or the sucking of seawater due to strong winds or sucking up of seawater due to pressure drop.
+It refers to a phenomenon in which the water surface rises due to the blowing of seawater due to strong winds or the intake of seawater due to atmospheric pressure drop when a typhoon or developed low pressure passes.

 Tagboat (tugboat)

-A tugboat (Hikibune) is a ship for pulling or pushing another ship.
-There are two types of ocean-going tags, which are tow vessels that are unable to navigate due to failure of the main aircraft or steering system in the open sea, and "in-port tags" used as assistance in maneuvering vessels entering and entering the narrow port.
-(Participant)
+A tugboat that is used to pull or push other ships.
+There are "Koyo Tag", which tow vessels that are unable to navigate due to failure of the main aircraft or steering system in the open sea to the port, and "Port Tag", which is used to assist vessels entering and exiting narrow ports.
+(Mr.)

-In principle, foreign cargo cannot be placed outside the customs area, but special cargo is permitted to be stored in a place other than the customs area with the permission of customs.
-Placeing foreign cargo in a designated place other than such a customs area is referred to as another place.
+In principle, foreign goods may not be placed in places other than the customs area, but special goods are permitted to be stored in places other than the customs area with the permission of the customs.
+Placing foreign cargo in designated places other than such bonded areas is referred to as other storehouses.

-When delivering products, various varieties are divided into small quantities in one day (or a week), and delivered according to the sales condition of the product.
+Detailed transportation in which various varieties are divided into small quantities in one day (or one week) and delivered according to the sales status of the product when delivering products.

 Double stack train